rest-for-physics/framework/doc/Chapters/4-the-rest-framework.md

 section there is some child sections declared by different application names(here we have "TRestRun", "TRestProcessRunner").
 TRestManager will try to instantiate objects of corresponding applications by calling the method TClass::GetClass().
 Then it call the applications' LoadConfigFromFile() method giving them the defined child sections.
-If the application also contains TRestMetadata-inherted class which can be initialized through rml file/sections, its section will have its own child section(here we have "TRestReadout").
+If the application also contains TRestMetadata-inherited class which can be initialized through rml file/sections, its section will have its own child section(here we have "TRestReadout").
 And this grandchild section is given to the grand-resident class in that application.
 This is sequential startup.